quicwg/base-drafts/draft-ietf-quic-recovery.md

   The {{congestion-control}} section recommends a value is 0.5.

 kPersistentCongestionThreshold:
-: Period of time for persistent congestion to be established, as described in
-  {{persistent-congestion}}, specified as a PTO multiplier.
+: Period of time for persistent congestion to be established, specified as a PTO multiplier.
+The {{persistent-congestion}} section recommends a value of 3.

 ## Variables of interest {#vars-of-interest}